Aakash-Asthana19/ML-4641/README.md

 - Run all cells
 - Provide permission to access your Google Drive when permission is requested

-/src/index.html/: The Midterm Checkpoint information
+/src/index.html/: The Final Report information